How to Minimize the Side Effects of Chlorine + Swimming Pool Chemicals

 Chlorine is effective at killing microbes in swimming pools.
 In water, chlorine reacts with sweat, urine (all the more reason to avoid public pools!), skin cells and other organic materials to produce chemical byproducts called chloramines (source).
 In animal studies, some of those chemicals have been linked with asthma and bladder cancer.

-In a study published in Environmental Health Perspectives, chemists from the Center for Research in Environmental Epidemiology in Barcelona analyzed chlorinated water from a public swimming pool in Barcelona.
-They identified more than 100 chemical byproducts in the water (source).
+A study from the Center for Research in Environmental Epidemiology in Barcelona, published in Environmental Health Perspectives, analyzed water from a public pool and identified more than 100 chemical byproducts formed when chlorine reacted with organic matter. (source)

-A new study shows that sunscreen mixed with chlorine creates a harmful cocktail on wet skin.
+Another study shows that sunscreen mixed with chlorine creates a harmful cocktail on wet skin.
 It neutralizes sunscreen’s protective qualities and releases two dangerous chemicals.
-The combination of avobenzone and chlorine breaks down the former, and acetyl benzenes and phenols are released when chlorine meets avobenzone.
+The combination of avobenzone and chlorine breaks down the former, and acetyl benzenes and phenols are released when chlorine meets avobenzone. (source)

 How to Minimize Chlorine Exposure While Swimming